Skip to main content

 Defining Competitive Advantage

-In its simplest form, competitive advantage exists when an organisation delivers greater value than its competitors in a way that is difficult to replicate.
-Value may take different forms.
-It may be lower cost, higher quality, faster delivery, greater reliability, superior experience, or a distinctive combination of these factors.
-What matters is that the advantage is meaningful in the context of the market and visible to those making choices.
+Competitive advantage exists when an organisation delivers greater value than its competitors in a way that is difficult to copy.
+Value may take different forms, including lower cost, higher quality, faster delivery, stronger reliability, or a better overall experience.
+What matters is that the value is meaningful to those making decisions and that it influences their choices.

 Maintained Competitive Advantage